GassiusODude/relative-placement/README.md

 ### Error Checks

 * There should be 3+ regular judges + 1 head judge.
 * The ranks per judge must range from 1 to 'n', where 'n' can be less than number contestant.
-For example 20 contestants, but judges rank 1 to 15, with multiple 15.
+For example 20 contestants, but judges rank 1 to 15, with multiple 15 ranks.

 ### Steps Taken